IllicLanthresh/Netrunner/README.md

 # Netrunner
 This is the repository for a new project I started and inted to put time on to make a netrunner game in 3d using the Unity3d engine.

+I don't intend to 'copy' jinteki.net, I just thought it would be great to make a hearthstone looking like game, multiplatform based on netrunner.
+At the moment I'm using the NetrunnerDB api.

 # The Workflow